 0843 numbers are used by telephone spammers.
 If your landline has Caller ID and it shows an incoming call from an 0843 number, don't answer it.

 0845 is local-rate numbers, while 0870 numbers are national-rate.

 - BT (The largest telephone service provider) no longer charges for these, but others such as the mobile companies, or Virgin Media do.

 09 numbers are premium rate and are usually for sex chat lines or competitions.

 Directory Inquiries has now been de-monopolised into a variety of companies, using 118 XXX numbers, such as:

 - 118 118- Aka "the men with moustaches", they are best known for the TV ads using the theme tune from The A-Team and playing "let's pretend not to understand this guy so it costs him more".

 - This is because their call centres are in South Africa.

-- Their current campaign involves Ray Parker Jr. and a re-written version of the theme tune to Ghostbusters.
+- A later campaign involves Ray Parker Jr. and a re-written version of the theme tune to Ghostbusters.

 - 118 212- Maureen ("Oh, she's cheap!")